brenkem/wincon/README.md

-The weather control station is an embedded system with multiple sensors to climatize different locations.
+The windows control station is an embedded system with multiple sensors to climatize different locations according there temerature and humidity.

 ## SETUP